 Take Care of Chips Right Away

-Protecting your hands from water, harsh household cleaners and any heavy-duty work is always a good idea, but it is an especially important part of protecting your polish, too.
-Celebrity manicurist Michele Saunders previously told Byrdie readers to avoid damaging their nails and cuticles by wearing quality rubber gloves anytime you engage in handy-work.
-(See what we did there?)
+Protecting your hands from water, harsh household cleaners, and any heavy-duty work is always a good idea, but it is an especially important part of protecting your polish, too.
+Celebrity manicurist Michele Saunders previously told Byrdie readers to avoid damaging their nails and cuticles by wearing quality rubber gloves anytime you engage in handy work.

 Skip the Hot Bath

 You know how you can get pruny after spending too much time in the pool or bath?
 Well, just think of what that's doing to your nails at the same time.
 Being submerged in water for a significant amount of time can result in moisture seeping in beneath the surface of the polish, which can cause peeling and flaking prematurely.

 Dermatologist and founder of the Skin Cancer and Cosmetic Surgery Center of New Jersey (SCCSNJ) Adriana Lombardi, MD, says that although nails are firm to the touch, they are "actually made of several layers that can absorb water.
 Submerging your hands in water or taking long, hot baths can make the nails expand as they absorb the water."
 Then, when they dry, they contract.
 The expanding and contracting can cause the chipping of your polish.

 Waiting for your nail polish to dry is about as exciting as, well, watching paint dry.
 But, it's a necessary evil if you want to preserve your mani.
 Did you know that most polishes aren't completely dry for nearly an hour after application?
 We were surprised, too.

 So even though they may feel dry to the touch after a few minutes, or if you've had them in the dryer for the recommended amount of time, it's not really hardened and settled for quite some time after that.
 Keep this in mind and tread very carefully while your nails are still wet.